cryptopp-modern/cryptopp-modern.com/content/docs/api/utilities/SecByteBlock.md

 **Parameters:**
 - `newSize` - New size in bytes

 **Note:** If shrinking, removed bytes are zeroed.
-If growing, new bytes are uninitialized.
+If growing, new bytes are uninitialised.

 **Example:**